sseefried/open-epidemic-game/DEVLOG.md

+# Fri 30 Jan 2015

+When you are installing arm-apple-darwin10-ghc make sure you edit the 'settings' file after the ./configure!

+    $ ./configure
+    $ nano settings

+Now change all occurrences of `/usr/bin/gcc`.

+    $ make install

 # Wed 28 Jan 2015

 I'm tired of more Haskell dependencies!
 My problem today is that I want to use Cairo's freetype2